CowerDawn/GitMaster/README.md

 How to install?:
 1) write "git clone https://github.com/CowerDawn/GitMaster"

-2)After installation, go to the GitMaster directory and enter "chmod +x GitMaster"
+2) After installation, go to the GitMaster directory and enter "chmod +x GitMaster"

 3) Use it!